 Imputed Income

-The definition of imputed income is benefits employees receive that aren’t part of their salary or wages (like access to a company car or a gym membership) but still get taxed as part of their income.
-The employee may not have to pay for those benefits, but they are responsible for paying the tax on the value of them.
-In the example of the company car, employees would have to pay taxes on the amount it would cost to lease that same car.
-Some benefits employees receive are excluded and tax-exempt, such as health insurance or meals.
+The employee might not have to pay for those benefits, but they are responsible for paying the tax on the value of them.
+Imputed income on a company car, for example, would require employees to pay taxes on the amount it would cost to lease that same car.

 - Use of a company or employer car